Viburnum opulus 'Notcutt's Variety'

 Propagation

-Propagate by softwood and semi-hardwood cuttings
+Propagate by softwood cuttings in summer

 Suggested planting locations and garden types